If you are asking yourself “What is Upwork and why is she writing about it”, let me start by answering those questions.

 - Request a video or phone meeting if they send you an offer.
 There is nothing wrong with pushing back on someone who sends you an offer out of nowhere and asking if you can schedule a meeting.
 This allows you to 1) verify this is a real person and 2) have a conversation to ensure you are on the same page about the task – your reviews/ratings depend on it.
 You don’t want to accept an offer for a job you are not capable of doing and receive a bad rating that could have been avoided.

 - Finally, I strongly suggest pursuing hourly gigs over fixed rate gigs.
-Again, I have been working with Upwork for over 4 years and the one thing I have found is fixed rate gigs are black holes.
+Again, I have been working with Upwork a long time and the one thing I have found is fixed rate gigs are black holes.
 You may have designated milestones and a clear project scope BUT you work until they are satisfied; otherwise, the payment is not released or they can challenge it (one of the biggest complaints I have seen from people).
 With hourly rates, your work is captured via screenshots so if a client attempts to fight a charge, Upwork will review the work diary and if it shows work has been conducted, they (in most cases) will side in your favor.